 Note that the area around the statue also serves as a smoking zone; in Japan, specific areas are set apart for smokers, as it is forbidden to smoke while walking in the street.

-Other Hachiko statues
+Other Hachiko statues in Japan

 In Akita (north of Honshu) where Hachiko’s breed comes from, a statue of the illustrious dog was erected at Odate Station in 2004.

-Finally, to celebrate the ninetieth anniversary of the death of Hidesaburo Ueno in February 2015, another bronze statue representing the master and his dog was erected on the campus of 東大 Tôdai / Tokyo University (in the Department of Agriculture where Ueno used to work) to reunite them forever.
+Lastly, to celebrate the ninetieth anniversary of the death of Hidesaburo Ueno in February 2015, another bronze statue representing the master and his dog was erected on the campus of 東大 Tôdai / Tokyo University (in the Department of Agriculture where Ueno used to work) to reunite them forever.